takoikatakotako/en.swiswiswift.com/content/post/2018-11-12/index.md

 +++
-title = "Xcode10でプロジェクト名を変更する"
-url = "2018-11-12"
+title = "Renaming a project in Xcode10" url = "2018-11-12"
 date = "2018-11-12"
-description = "Xcode10でプロジェクト名を変更する"
-tags = [
+description = "Renaming a project in Xcode10" tags = [
     "iOS",
 ]